Mission Vision A world where everyone has a decent place to live.

 Partnering with schools, families and organizations, Youth United is a youth-led home build sponsorship program that mobilizes volunteers aged 5-25 in Habitat’s mission of eliminating poverty housing.
 Youth United volunteers raise money, advocate for affordable housing, learn leadership skills, educate themselves and others about Habitat’s mission and help build a home in our community.
 The members meet monthly to get involved as leaders, planners, press agents and fundraisers.
 Those age 16 and older can work on the construction site to help build the homes.

 The Women Build program helps boost Habitat’s volunteer ranks.
 Through training clinics and on-site building, Women Build volunteers gain the confidence and skills needed to effectively contribute to Habitat’s mission.
 It is not about excluding men, but about including women and serving more families.
 The program creates a comfortable environment for women to gain the skills that empower them to pound nails, frame walls, raise roofs and create hope.
+Partnering with Lowes, clinics are provided to teach basic to advanced construction safety and skills.

 Food, clothing and shelter.
 This is the most basic set of needs that must be met in order for a human being to continue life.
 However, in order to thrive – to live and grow vigorously and healthily – one must attain stability, and a stable home environment allows for such growth and prosperity.
 But for many Seminole County & Greater Apopka residents, the idea of home is fragile, abstract and unattainable.
 At Habitat Seminole & Greater Apopka, we seek to solve this problem by partnering with deserving families and individuals to help them attain the dream of homeownership.

 While we have become accustomed to thinking of the poor as economically idle, nearly half of people in this category are working.
 But, according to Habitat International, there is no county in the U.S. in which a full-time minimum wage worker can afford a one-bedroom apartment.
 According to the Florida Housing Data Clearinghouse, 25% of Seminole County’s households are cost-burdened – they spend 30 percent or more of their income on their housing.
 Of these 25%, 10% spends 50% or more of their income on housing.
+More frightening is that 65% of single female households live below the poverty level.

 In a report by the National Association of Realtors, research has consistently correlated homeownership with long-term financial as well as substantial social benefits.
 At Habitat Seminole & Greater Apopka, we form partnerships with hardworking individuals and families, so they may realize these benefits.